ratcode404/ratcode404.github.io/blog/22-06-01-AnalysisOfUkrainianExcel.md

 <img src="../img/blog-22-ukrainianmw-server.png" width="750">

-MDE, which has improved over the past few years a lot and I like to recommend, also gets an instant hit.
+Microsoft Defender for Endpoints, which has improved over the past few years, also gets an instant hit.

 <img src="../img/blog-22-ukrainianmw-mdescan.png" width="750">

-After downloading it and allowing it on any protection software to work so we can investigate further, we can use [oleid](https://github.com/decalage2/oletools) to check if there Microsoft OLE2 files (also called Structured Storage, Compound File Binary Format or Compound Document File Format), such as Microsoft Office documents or Outlook messages, mainly for malware analysis, forensics and debugging.
+After downloading the file and allowing it to operate through any protection software we can investigate further.
+We will use [oleid](https://github.com/decalage2/oletools) to check if there Microsoft OLE2 files (also called Structured Storage, Compound File Binary Format or Compound Document File Format), such as Microsoft Office documents or Outlook messages, mainly for malware analysis, forensics and debugging.

-This time, I have used Windows, though everything and more is possible on Kali or any other linux distribution.
+This time, I use Windows, though everything is possible on Kali or any other Linux distribution.
 On Windows you need to make sure to add the python PATH variables.

 ```
 pip3 install -U --user https://github.com/decalage2/oletools/archive/master.zip